leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 - **Tokenization:** performed in Rust with a pinned vocabulary; deterministic and locale-safe.
-- **Runtime pinning:** the `ort` crate is fixed to the `2.0.x` series (bundling ONNX Runtime 1.18), ensuring the shipped runtime matches the opset required by the artefacts.
+- **Runtime pinning:** the `ort` crate is fixed to the `2.0.x` series (bundling ONNX Runtime 1.22, which supports the opset 17 graph), ensuring the shipped runtime matches the opset required by the artefacts.
 - **Error handling:** ONNX Runtime errors mapped to `Error::Inference` with model path, opset, and checksum in diagnostics.
 - **Tracing & metrics:** instrument `process()`; export latency histograms,